Collections | History | Vision and Mission

 SPARK YOUR IMAGINATION

 Through fresh, engaging exhibits, and exciting programs.
-Permanent Exhibits include: Native American Culture, Pioneer Settlers, Timber and Logging, Agriculture, Recreation, the Hood River Japanese American story, and Luhr Jensen & Sons: Where Legends Were Made.
+Permanent exhibitions include: Indigenous Culture, Pioneer Settlers, Timber and Logging, Agriculture, Recreation, the Hood River Japanese American Story, and Luhr Jensen & Sons: Where Legends Were Made.

 The Heart of Who We Are